When the weather heats up, know how to keep cool.

-When outside temperatures are very high, the danger for heat-related illness rises.
-Older adults, young children, and people with mental illness and chronic diseases are at particularly high risk.
+When outside temperatures are high, the danger for heat-related illness rises.
+People over age 60 or under age 18, and people with mental illness and chronic diseases are at particularly high risk.

 - Cover windows that receive morning or afternoon sun.

 - Trap heat with closed doors.
 If one room gets hotter than other parts of your home, close the doors to keep the heat trapped in that room.

 - Turn off the lights and limit electronics use.
 These devices create heat.

 - Use your oven or stove less.
 Cooking with heat increases the temperature inside.

 - Put a bowl of ice under a fan.
 The fan can circulate air cooled by the ice.

 - If possible, stay on the lowest floor.
 If you are in a multi-story unit, the lowest level stays the coolest.